hageyahhoo/Agile2020/Agile2020.md

 <br />

 #### 2. LEARNING SESSION FOR ORGANIZATIONAL PROCESS IMPROVEMENTS
-⭐️Success at our team called other teams.
-⭐️⭐️⭐️心理面・評価面・育成面、いずれも他チームにとって画期的＆有効な施策だった
-By Learning Session, we scaled out not only our team, but also our improvements to other teams.

-Moreover, we found that Learning Session gave three additional impacts to our team.
+The outcome of Learning Session was not only for smooth onboarding.
+We found that Learning Session gave three additional impacts to our team and our department.

-The first impact was the growth of our team, not only of newcomers.
-We often shared each work among team members.
-We frequently solved each member's problem together.
-As a result, all team members could substitute other's works.
-We can say we have been doing "handover" every day.
-We could increase the "truck number" coined by Jim Coplien and enhance our team's capabilities to solve problems.
+The first impact was for our evaluation process.
+Soon after we started Learning Session, we found that holding Learning Session every day is as the same as evaluating each other on a daily basis.
+On one hand, I, an evaluator, can touch members' activities, achievements, and impediments directly every day.
+On the other hand, members can show their achievements to me very easily and quickly.
+Therefore, we don't need to set evaluation meetings only at the evaluation period.
+We can adjust behavior each other through daily observations and feedbacks to meet the team's objectives.
+As a result, we could reduce the burden of personnel evaluation dramatically for both an evaluator and a member to be evaluated.

 The second impact was the psychological one.
-We were accustomed to show work-in-progress tasks and get feedbacks.
-It made us easier to ask questions and discuss solutions.
-We could propose, accept, and try new ideas without fear.
-Additionally, we often drilled trouble shootings and recovering services as Learning Session to acquire skills of "psychological safety".
-We have been reducing psychological pressures by atmosphere, mechanisms, and skills.

-The third and last impact was for evaluation.
-We could reduce the burden of personnel evaluation dramatically for both an evaluator and a member to be evaluated.
-On one hand, I, an evaluator, can touch members' activities, achievements, and impediments directly everyday through Learning Sessions.
-Therefore, I can evaluate each member quickly, easily, and properly every day.
-On the other hand, members can appeal their achievements to me very easily.
-Additionally, we can adjust behavior each other through daily observations and feedbacks to meet the team's objective.
-We didn't need to set evaluation meetings at once around the evaluation period and it saved our time and resources.
-We can say it as an Agile way of evaluation and human resource management.
+Through Learning Session, we learned that we don't need to be perfect because we utilized Learning Session as opportunities of experiments.
+Additionally, we often drilled trouble shootings and recovering services at Learning Session.
+We have been reducing psychological pressures as a mechanism.
+Therefore, our team members became accustomed to trying and proposing new ideas to other teams without fear.
+I will tell one example of a new idea in 4.2.3.

+The third and last impact was the expansion to other teams and our department.
+In our company, it was common for each team and organization to hide its activities and not to collaborate each other.
+However, after I published a blog about Learning Session [18], some teams and organizations started Learning Session.
+Soon we found that they just didn't know how to collaborate each other to solve their problems.
+After that, not only our department but also our team could know each other's objectives and solutions deeply.
+I will show one good achievement in 4.2.3.
 <br />

 #### 3. ACHIEVE RESILIENCE OF MICROSERVICES WITH TEST AUTOMATION